Fuzzy markup language: Grammar

-FML Synthesis
+Synthesis

-Since an FML program realizes only a static view of a fuzzy system, the so-called eXtensible Stylesheet Language Translator (XSLT) is provided to change this static view to a computable version.
+Since an FML program realizes only a static view of a fuzzy system, XSLT is provided to change this static view to a computable version.
 In particular, the XSLT technology is used convert a fuzzy controller description into a general-purpose computer language to be computed on several hardware platforms.
 Currently, a XSLT converting FML program in runnable Java code has been implemented.
 In this way, thanks to the transparency capabilities provided by Java virtual machines, it is possible to obtain a fuzzy controller modeled in high level way by means of FML and runnable on a plethora of hardware architectures through Java technologies.
 However, XSLT can be also used for converting FML programs in legacy languages related to a particular hardware or in other general purpose languages.